-We are already familiar with running the simplest Ktor application.
-Now it's time to figure out how to handle requests for different approaches, how in Ktor this mechanics is arranged with the magic of Kotlin!
+We are already familiar with running a simple Ktor application.
+Now it's time to figure out different approaches to handling requests and how theses mechanics are arranged in Ktor using the magic of Kotlin.

 A little bit about the insides